HAsaad-glitch/GS/README.md

 flask db upgrade

-Below is a **condensed plan** that combines the essential components of a flexible scraping system into a smaller set of “agents” (or modules)—with **Temporal** orchestrating the entire flow.:
+Below is a **condensed plan** that combines the essential components of a flexible scraping system into a smaller set of "agents" (or modules)—with **Temporal** orchestrating the entire flow.:

 ---